conker19to21/Game-Boy-MBC5-Rumble-Multicart/README.md

 Please note you will require either a Hot Air rework station or Hot Plate heating station to secure the DC motor properly to the board.

+The Rumble feature is optional and if you decide not to use it exclude the following"

+R11
+R12
+M1
+D1
+Q2

 Battery hold down is NOT included however can be aquired at the following 2 links:

 <a href="https://oshpark.com/shared_projects/XSjucPvH"> CR2Retainer</a>